myothiha/obsidian/Ph.D/Retrieval Augmented Generation/Idea for RAG in Ecommerce/RAG in E-commerce Product Search (Ph.D Proposal).md

 In this section,  several methods will be proposed to achieve the to objectives of the research.

+Most e-commerce systems use one or more database management system such as MySQL, Oracle, MongoDB or Neo4J to store their products and offers data.
+For a simple search system like matching user's input queries to relevant products will heavily rely on the retriever of the RAG system.
+However, since the result will be

+Depending on the products data format, we propose several retrieval and response system.
+1. Most e-commerce systems use one or more database management system such as MySQL, Oracle, MongoDB or Neo4J to store their products and offers data.

+Ensure 300 milli seconds or less response time for each user query.

+Minimize energy consumption  when deploying in-house LLM.

+Assess whether external LLM services can be used cost-effectively at scale.

+Implement a hybrid architecture combining traditional search for short queries and LLMs for longer ones for efficient computation.

+**Conduct a critical assessment of commercial solutions (e.g. Google Vertex AI Agent Builder) to benchmark against the proposed solution.**
 # Dataset

 # Evaluation